Space Assembly: The Cultural Negotiation of Space Science

 Luis Guzmán & Blanca Pujals (Cultural Negotiation of Science research group, Northumbria University) Monika Brandic Lipinska & Anne-Sophie Belling (Bio-Futures for Transplanetary Habitats research group, Newcastle University).
 See bios below.

-This workshop is a collaborative imagining of the future of transplanetary habitation.
-Using a broad concept of “architecture” this will include all the processes, systems, institutions, resources, technologies, as well as living and non-living entities, in a general dynamic structure.
-The aims of the workshop are to: 1) Collaboratively imagine and identify possible future transplanetary architectures; 2) Conceive the possible ethical, ecological and social implications of these future “architectures”; 3) Identify the agents that underlie such structures; 4) Engage in a creative process to visualize those elements using AI as a tool for creativity; 5) Collectively reflect on the different outcomes and perspectives that these visions elicit.
+This workshop was a collaborative imagining of the future of transplanetary habitation.
+Using a broad concept of “architecture” this included all the processes, systems, institutions, resources, technologies, as well as living and non-living entities, in a general dynamic structure.
+The aims of the workshop were to: 1) Collaboratively imagine and identify possible future transplanetary architectures; 2) Conceive the possible ethical, ecological and social implications of these future “architectures”; 3) Identify the agents that underlie such structures; 4) Engage in a creative process to visualize those elements using AI as a tool for creativity; 5) Collectively reflect on the different outcomes and perspectives that these visions elicit.

 • WORKSHOP #3: Performing Space - SPELLS